 4. Unused gift cards

-Check in your wallet to see if you have either unused gift cards or some with small balances.
-You would be surprised how this can help you fund a gift(s).
+Check your wallet to see if you have unused gift cards or ones with small balances.
+You would be surprised how this can help you fund your holiday shopping.
 Example: small balances on several Starbucks gift cards may be enough to get a gift from Starbucks for a boss or coworker.